VinnyQ/SteamVR_Unity_Toolkit/README.md

 `Pointer Toggle` button on the `VRTK_ControllerEvents` script parameters.

-The Simple Pointer script is attached to a Controller object within the `[CameraRig]` prefab and the Controller object also requires the `VRTK_ControllerEvents` script to be attached as it uses this for listening to the controller button events for enabling and disabling the beam.
+The Simple Pointer script can be attached to a Controller object within the `[CameraRig]` prefab and the Controller object also requires the `VRTK_ControllerEvents` script to be attached as it uses this for listening to the controller button events for enabling and disabling the beam.
+It is also possible to attach the Simple Pointer script to another object (like the `[CameraRig]/Camera (head)`) to enable other objects to project the beam.
+The controller parameter must be entered with the desired controller to toggle the beam if this is the case.

 The following script parameters are available: